 I tell you, then, that the heavens are nine and that they are distant from one another even as the first heaven is distant from the earth, which is distant from the earth five hundred years’ journey.

-The statement ”the heavens are nine” contradicts the Quran which says that ”he completed them as seven heavens within two days and inspired in each heaven its command” (41:12).
-The author goes on by mentioning the Pharisees during the time of the prophet Elijah:
+The statement ”the heavens are nine” contradicts the Quran which says that ”he completed them as seven heavens within two days and inspired in each heaven its command” (sura 41:12).
+In chapter 145 the author goes on by mentioning the Pharisees during the time of the prophet Elijah.

 As God liveth, in the time of Elijah, friend and prophet of God, there were twelve mountains inhabited by seventeen thousand pharisees; and so it was that in so great a number there was not found a single reprobate, but all were elect of God.

-The problem is that the Pharisees as a religious sect did not exist during the time of Elijah (9th century BCE).
-They entered the scene from the middle of the 2nd century BCE until the destruction of the Temple in Jerusalem in 70 CE.
+The problem is that there were no Pharisees at the time of Elijah (9th century BCE).
+This political and religious group entered the scene in the middle of the 2nd century BCE.
 So this is another historical error made by the so-called Barnabas.
-It is obvious that he couldn’t have been a Jew familiar with his own history.
-If he was born and raised in Israel he would for sure have known this historical fact.
-In chapter 152 the author describes an encounter between Jesus and some Roman soldiers in Jerusalem:
+It is obvious that he wasn’t a disciple of Jesus, and didn’t know the Jewish history.
+In chapter 152 the author describes an encounter between Jesus and some Roman soldiers in Jerusalem.

 They (the Roman soldiers) were fain to stretch forth their hands against Jesus.
 Then said Jesus: ”Adonai Sabaoth!”
 Whereupon straight-way the soldiers were rolled out of the Temple as one rolleth casks of wood when they are washed to refill them with wine; insomuch that now their head and now their feet struck the ground, and that without anyone touching them.
 And they were so affrighted and fled in such wise that they were never more seen in Judaea.